 - intrastate transportation and storage;

 - interstate transportation and storage;

-- midstream;
+- · midstream;

 - NGL and refined products transportation and services;

-- crude oil transportation and services;
+- · crude oil transportation and services;

-- investment in Sunoco LP;
+- investment in Sunoco LP:

 - fuel distribution and marketing;

 - all other;

-- investment in USAC;
+- · investment in USAC;

-- contract operations;
+- · contract operations;

-- retail parts and services; and
+- · retail parts and services; and

-- · all other.
+- all other.

-Note 16 depicts the disaggregation of revenue by segment, with revenue amounts reflected in accordance with ASC Topic 606 for 2019 and 2018 and ASC Topic 605 for 2017.
+Note 16 depicts the disaggregation of revenue by segment, with revenue amounts reflected in accordance with ASC Topic 606.